OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-20-Agile-another-take-on-estimates.md

     icon: icon-blog
 ---

-Can Data help tell the story of a team?
+Can data help tell the story of a team?
 And how, by understanding its story, can a team become better at foreseeing its future?

 # Some context